 While bonding, the children are faced with some potentially life threatening obstacles, and under clever writing and subtle cartooning this reveals their characters further.
 Disclosing specific threats would result in spoilers, but there’s an instance involving the destruction of a jewellery store that underlines the thought Vehlmann’s applied to the plot.
 In terms of the overall picture it’s a minor matter, but there’s a fantastic resolution, later logically explained, and it leads to a great illustration by Gazzotti.

 Vehlmann and Gazzotti stick to the concept.
-Alone has filled ten volumes in France to date, with seven so far translated into English, so don’t fixate on any rapid explanation for why the children are now the city’s only inhabitants.
+Alone has filled twelve volumes in France to date, with seven so far translated into English, so don’t fixate on any rapid explanation for why the children are now the city’s only inhabitants.
 That’s the way in to a story that fulfils in every respect.
 You weren’t there when the first Tintin book was published, and probably weren’t around for the first Asterix either, but if the quality of The Vanishing is maintained, you’ll be able to say you picked up Alone near the start.
 Next is The Master of Knives.